ChrSchu90/CryptomatorVaultSync/README.md

 | `UPSTREAM_CONFIG` | `/config/rclone.conf` | Path to the rclone configuration file. |
 | `UPSTREAM_EXTRA_ARGS` | empty | Additional arguments passed to rclone. |
 | `UPSTREAM_START_DELAY_SECONDS` | `0` | Optional delay after unmounting the vault before running rclone. |

+### `RSYNC_DELETE`

+Only enable `RSYNC_DELETE=true` if `/sync` is the authoritative source.

+When enabled, files that no longer exist in `/sync` will also be deleted from the decrypted vault view during sync.
+This deletion is then written into the encrypted Cryptomator vault.

+Before enabling this option for the first time, run with `DRY_RUN=true` and review the rsync output.

 ### `RSYNC_EXTRA_ARGS`